Thomas Dibblee: Biography

 Dibblee was born in 1911, the eldest son of Thomas Dibblee Sr. and Anita Oreña Dibblee.
 His earliest California ancestor was Captain José de la Guerra y Noriega, the Comandante of the Presidio of Santa Barbara.
 Dibblee grew up on Rancho San Julian, one of the Dibblee - de la Guerra family ranches.
 He became interested in geology as a boy, when he assisted a geologist who surveyed the family ranch for oil-bearing structures.

 Petroleum geologist

 After graduating from Stanford University in 1936, Dibblee worked briefly for the California Division of Mines, then went to work for Union Oil Company and then Richfield Oil as a field exploration petroleum geologist.
 His field mapping led to the discovery of the Russell Ranch Oil Field, the first oil field to be found in the Cuyama Valley in 1948, and then to the nearby larger South Cuyama Oil Field in 1949.

 Dibblee was known for "roughing it" during his field mapping trips, for which he dropped out of sight for a week or two at a time.
+Some of colleagues report that during these trips, he would sleep in his car and take little more than a couple of loaves of bread and a jar of peanut butter.
 When he submitted one expense account totaling $14.92 for one such mapping project, his Richfield Oil supervisor objected that he couldn't have even fed himself for that amount, to which Dibblee replied: "Oh, I find lots of things I like to eat up in the hills."